MareiLu/ess-study-project/README.md

 What shapes trust in the European Union and United Nations in Poland, Germany and Slovenia?
 A comparative Analysis of political attitudes, ideology and socio-demographics over time.

 # To Do:
+*Ändern im Dashboard*
+- "On an aggregate level, all countries show a general downward trend with the youngest people >18 having the highest trust in the EU" muss "<18"
+- "Support for further EU unification is broadly positive: Respondents in all three countries generally want the EU to move forward, with Poland showing the strongest support.
+After 2014, all countries followed a similar upward trend, though support declined again slightly after 2020." muss "with Poland showing the strongest support until 2014"
+- "Immigration attitudes reveal a surprising pattern: Polish respondents appear the most welcoming toward immigrants across age groups, despite their more conservative political orientation.
+Slovenian respondents are the least welcoming." muss "Polish respondents appear the most welcoming toward immigrants, despite their..." - ich würde das "across age groups" löschen, weil wir hier ja nur auf den Zeittrend schauen und nicht auf die Altersgruppen
+- genauso hier: "Political interest is highest in Germany: Respondents in Germany show consistently higher political interest across all age groups.
+Interest in Poland is slightly higher than Slovenia, particularly in younger and older age groups." muss zu "Respondents in Germany show consistently higher political interest." und der zweite Satz zu: "Interest in Poland and Slovenia is on the same level, with only small fluctuations.
+However, a sharp rise in Poland interrupts this pattern."
+- Reihenfolge im "Cross-country comparison" tab muss geändert werden.
+Erst correlation matrix, dann die heat map mit den drei Ländern models, dann die key interaction effects

 *Notizen zu Dashboard*

 Since it is not possible to come to a clear and inter-country-wide prediction of Trust in the EU, we estimate that there must be other underlying factors involved in shaping this trust.